 I have been employed here at Competitive Edge a little over five years, non-stop.
 I came to this job through another employee.
 I came in was hired on the spot!

 The first project I worked on was for a large well-known firm.
 Never in my life did I think I would read information about the product I used to consume.
 When I saw the commercials on television, I was proud to say that I was a part of that experience.

 As the years went by, I began to pay more attention to politics.
 Before, I used to make decisions based on what I heard from other people.
 Now, I listen to the pros and cons; I do my own research and then I make an educated decision.
 Also, with this job I find out what’s going on in other cities across the states.

-Aside from the projects, I’ve gotten a chance to work with a great team – the Staff, the Project Manager and the Floor Support.
-Let’s not forget all of the wonderful and fun events I’ve been to, like the Christmas Party, Movie Night, and Dinner Out with a Staff member, and the Company Picnic.
+Aside from the projects, I’ve gotten a chance to work with a great team – the Staff, the Project Manager and the Quality Assurance Coaches.
+Let’s not forget all the wonderful and fun events I’ve been to, like the Christmas Party, Lunch Out with a Staff member, and the Company Picnic.

 How can I not love working in this environment where everyone knows your name?
 Working for Competitive Edge feels like a second home and that make me feel good!
 I look forward to many more years.